Embryo space colonization

-Embryo space colonization is a theoretical interstellar space colonization concept that involves sending a robotic mission to a habitable terrestrial planet, dwarf planet, minor planet or natural satellite transporting frozen early-stage human embryos or the technological or biological means to create human embryos.
-The proposal circumvents the most severe technological problems of other mainstream interstellar colonization concepts.
-In contrast to the sleeper ship proposal, it does not require the more technically challenging 'freezing' of fully developed humans (see cryonics).
+Embryo space colonization is a theoretical interstellar space colonization concept that involves sending a robotic mission to a habitable exoplanet or other viable target for terraforming transporting frozen early-stage human embryos or the technological or biological means to create human embryos.
+The proposal circumvents the cost and scale demands of other interstellar colonization concepts.

 Various concepts

-Embryo space colonization concepts involve various concepts of delivering the embryos from Earth to an extrasolar planet around another star system.
+Embryo space colonization concepts involve various ways of delivering the embryos from Earth to an extrasolar planet around another star.